 Another thing that should be mentioned is the difference in size.
 Gunnar has publicly stated that he doesn’t really cut weight, which would mean he probably walks around at the 175lbs to 180lbs mark.
 Demian used to fight at 185lbs, and cut weight for that!
 It is likely he walked around at the 195lbs to 205lbs mark, and although I’m sure his walking weight is lower now, he definitely had the size advantage in this fight.
 At the highest level, size makes a significant difference.

 Conclusion: For Gunnar to rise to the top of this division, he should be aware that his lack of weight cutting may be a disadvantage.
-Perhaps he should consume more protein and lift more weights?
+Perhaps he should consume more protein and lift more weights (as an aside, check out The Protein Investor for an analysis on cheap whey protein powders)?
 He is Icelandic, home to the world’s greatest strongmen, so presumably effective strength and conditioning is no more than a stone’s throw away.